 Contractor Employees

 Metric Number Rate

-Fatalities as a result of a work-related injury Information on fatalities is available for the US-based chemical plant sites only.
-There were zero contractor fatalities, and so the fatality rate was zero.
+Fatalities as a result of a work-related injuryInformation on fatalities is available for the US-based chemical plant sites only. were zero contractor fatalities, and so the fatality rate was zero. · ,

 High-consequence work-related injuries (excluding fatalities) N/A N/A

-Recordable work-related injuries 10 (US only) 0.32 (US only)
+Recordable work-related injuries 20 (US only) 0.41 (US only)

 Main types of work-related injury N/A N/A

-Hours worked 6,168,660 (US-only) N/A
+Hours worked 9,678,106 N/A

 Rates based on 200,000 hours

-Hazards in the workplace are identified using proactive tools such as process hazards analysis, prestart-up safety review and job safety analysis.
+Hazards in the workplace are identified using proactive tools such as process hazards analysis, pre-startup safety review and job safety analysis.
 Additionally, post-event hazard analysis is conducted using root cause analysis to identify actions to prevent reoccurrence.
-We evaluate root causes of high-consequence events and near miss events in our systems and contributing factors.
-Hazards were found which included unrestrained mechanical energy, asphyxiation gases and UV light reactive chemicals.
+We evaluate root causes of highconsequence events and near miss events in our systems and contributing factors.

 A global safety perception survey was also completed to identify opportunities and develop actions to address the improvement areas.
 Life critical safety rules were developed and adopted across the organization.
 We develop action plans from process hazards analysis which utilize risk-based hierarchy to eliminate/mitigate work-related hazards.
 Data is compiled based on HSE policy reporting requirements and collected within our third-party risk and compliance management platform, where available.
 Additional information is collected by corporate HSE and documented in the OSHA Incident Log.

 Furthermore, annual occupational illness and injury data is collected from North America chemicals manufacturing sites for reporting to the AFPM (American Fuel & Petrochemical Manufacturers) trade association.
 We identify close calls and hazards across the company based on the records within this platform and take further action depending on the severity of the risk with a root cause analysis.

-403-10: Work-related III Health
+403-10: Work-related Ill Health

-All Employees Contractor e mployees Metric Number Rate Number Rate Fatalities as a result of work-related ill health 0 0 This information is not currently available.
-Recordable work-related ill health 0 0 This information is not currently available.
-Main types of work-related ill health There were no cases of work-related ill health reported.
-This information is not currently available.
+All Employees Contractor employees Metric Number Rate Number Rate Fatalities as a result of work-related ill health 0 0 This information is no ot currently available.
+Recordable work-related ill health 0 0 This information is no ot currently available.
+Main types of work-related ill health reported There were no cases of work-related ill health This information is no ot currently available.